 - I cooked this chili in the Instant Pot.
 My Instant Pot also has a crock pot setting, so I can use that as well.
 To see my review of the Instant Pot and all of it's useful functions, go here.

 - For Instant Pot, cook on high pressure for 30 minutes.
 Allow pressure to NR, naturally release.
-For crock pot, cook on high for 5 hours.
-For soup pot, bring to boil and reduce heat to simmer.
+For crock pot, cook on high for 4 hours.
+For stove top, using a large soup pot, add all ingredients to pot, bring to boil and reduce heat to simmer.
 Simmer for 2.5 hours.